nire0510/aka/README.md

     or change your global `node_modules` directory to a path you have **write** access to
 * If you get **Permission denied (publickey)** error while running ssh command, make sure your public key path is absolute (i.e. do not start path with tilde ~)
+* Notice that if a command contains pipes, it will run in EXEC mode, which basically means it's output is limited to 200KB